KlausTrainer/dynamodbdown/README.md

 ### Hash Keys ###

 In DynamoDB, keys consist of two parts: a *hash key* and a *range key*.
-To achieve LevelDB-like behavior, all keys in a database instance are given the same hash key.
+To achieve LevelDB-like behaviour, all keys in a database instance are given the same hash key.
 That means that you can't do range queries over keys with different hash keys.

 The default hash key is `!`.
-You can specify it by putting a `/` (forward slash) character in the `location` argument, which separates the table name from the hash key.
+You can specify it by putting a `/` in the `location` argument.
+The `/` separates the table name from the hash key.

 ### Example ###